pythonarcade/arcade/doc/tutorials/user_interface/labels.rst

     :pyobject: MyView.on_draw
     :emphasize-lines: 4-5

-When our view is shown, we need to register our mouse event handlers.
+When our view is shown, we need to register our event handlers.
-When the view is hidden, we need to unregister the those mouse handlers.
+When the view is hidden, we need to unregister the those handlers.

 .. literalinclude:: labels_01.py
     :caption: Show the view